Severin-Nitsche/Reverie-Tea/docs/API.md

 #### Code Structure
 Classes that define a *Sum-Type* are realized via **sealed interfaces**. *Product-Types* are realized as **records**.
 Classes that contain only utility methods shall not be instantiable, though it is yet to be decided if they are to be implemented as **final classes** with private constructor access, **interfaces** without member functions and possible implementation preventions, **empty enums**, or something different.
 Please inform me of any ideas regarding an realization of the *[bottom-type](https://wiki.c2.com/?BottomType)* in Java.
 In the same spirit I also'd gladly accept your beautiful ideas regarding elegant implementations of *Unit-Types* or *Singletons* as one might call it.

-## Algebraic Data Structures
+## Algebraic Data Types
 As the name suggests this package contains all sorts of aggregates as well as some useful utility classes.
-This is taken into account regarding the package allocation which consists of `util` and `algebraic_data_structures`, whereas the latter of whom contains set aggregates and the former utility classes.\
+This is taken into account regarding the package allocation which consists of `util` and `algebraic_data_types`, whereas the latter of whom contains set aggregates and the former utility classes.\
 `util`
 - *Arrays*
 - *Functions*
 - *Objects*
 - *Strings*

-`algebraic_data_structures`
+`algebraic_data_types`
 - *List*
 - *Optional* (may be renamed to *Maybe*)
 - *Either*